gvwilson/teachtogether.tech/_lessons/performance.md

 ### The Bad and the Good
 **(whole class/20)**

-Watch the videos of [live coding done poorly](https://youtu.be/bXxBeNkKmJE) and [live coding done well](https://youtu.be/SkPmwe_WjeY) and summarize your feedback on both using the usual 2x2 grid.
+Watch the videos of [live coding done poorly][video-live-coding-bad] and [live coding done well][video-live-coding-good] and summarize your feedback on both using the usual 2x2 grid.
 These videos assume learners know what a shell variable is, know how to use the `head` command, and are familiar with the contents of the data files being filtered.

 ### See Then Do
 **(pairs/30)**